zedif/julia-introduction/episodes/02-classification.md

 ; └
 ```

-Since Julia always complies and never evaluates, the compiler is sometimes
+Since Julia always compiles and never evaluates, the compiler is sometimes
 called a just-ahead-of-time compiler.

 ## High-performance